-For the past nine weeks since our original blog post, we’ve continued to track hotel selling rates, planned opening dates, occupancy, and usage of out-of-order rooms among our client hotels.
+Since May 2020, we’ve continued to track hotel selling rates, planned opening dates, occupancy, and usage of out-of-order rooms among our client hotels.
 It’s been interesting to monitor the extent to which hotel reopenings have stayed on track with initial plans and how demand has responded to the reopenings.
-The interactive tool we provide here illustrates how the four key metrics we’ve tracked have changed week-by-week from May 5th to June 30th.
+The interactive tool we provide here illustrates how the four key metrics we’ve tracked have changed week-by-week from May 5th to date.

 As of May 5th, 80% of hotels had sell rates available for June 1st and beyond.
 At the time it seemed there was a lot of optimism around a relatively quick closure period.
 Two weeks later, as of May 19th, only about 60% were selling for the June 1st to July 1st period, with July 1st and beyond still with 80% of hotel selling.
 This suggests that roughly 20% of hotels had to delay their openings for a variety of reasons.
 Even now, as of June 30th, we see only a gradual ramp-up from 70% to 80% that have rates available over the course of July, though August 1st and beyond are a bit better right now with about 85% of hotels open.

 While our clients’ planned reopening dates changed only somewhat over the nine-week period, the gap between their planned dates and the openings based on sell rate availability gradually closed.
 This could imply that hotels may have taken a more aggressive approach in selling for dates on the possibility of being open and then just canceling reservations should they have remained closed.
 At any rate, it seemed as though our clients’ expectations as of early May were reasonably accurate.

 Bounce-back of demand